Salt marsh: Sea level rise

 Biomass accumulation can be measured in the form of above-ground organic biomass accumulation, and below-ground inorganic accumulation by means of sediment trapping and sediment settling from suspension.
 Salt marsh vegetation helps to increase sediment settling because it slows current velocities, disrupts turbulent eddies, and helps to dissipate wave energy.
 Marsh plant species are known for their tolerance to increased salt exposure due to the common inundation of marshlands.
 These types of plants are called halophytes.
 Halophytes are a crucial part of salt marsh biodiversity and their potential to adjust to elevated sea levels.
 With elevated sea levels, salt marsh vegetation would likely be more exposed to more frequent inundation rates and it must be adaptable or tolerant to the consequential increased salinity levels and anaerobic conditions.
 There is a common elevation (above the sea level) limit for these plants to survive, where anywhere below the optimal line would lead to anoxic soils due to constant submergence and too high above this line would mean harmful soil salinity levels due to the high rate of evapotranspiration as a result of decreased submergence.

 Along with the vertical accretion of sediment and biomass, the accommodation space for marsh land growth must also be considered.
 Accommodation space is the land available for additional sediments to accumulate and marsh vegetation to colonize laterally.
 This lateral accommodation space is often limited by anthropogenic structures such as coastal roads, sea walls and other forms of development of coastal lands.
 A study by Lisa M. Schile, published in 2014, found that across a range of sea level rise rates, marshlands with high plant productivity were resistant against sea level rises but all reached a pinnacle point where accommodation space was necessary for continued survival.
 The presence of accommodation space allows for new mid/high habitats to form, and for marshes to escape complete inundation.

 Mosquito control

 Earlier in the 20th century, it was believed that draining salt marshes would help reduce mosquito populations, such as Aedes taeniorhynchus, the black salt marsh mosquito.
 In many locations, particularly in the northeastern United States, residents and local and state agencies dug straight-lined ditches deep into the marsh flats.
-The end result, however, was a depletion of killifish habitat.
+The result, however, was a depletion of killifish habitat.
 The killifish is a mosquito predator, so the loss of habitat actually led to higher mosquito populations, and adversely affected wading birds that preyed on the killifish.
 These ditches can still be seen, despite some efforts to refill the ditches.